-Stars, like our sun, fill the universe.
+Stars, like the Sun, fill the universe.
 The core of a star constantly converts hydrogen, its fuel supply, into helium.
-This process, called “nuclear fusion,” makes stars shine so brightly.
+This process, called nuclear fusion, makes stars shine so brightly.

 After billions of years of burning, a star will eventually use up its hydrogen fuel supply.
 When nuclear fusion stops, gravity pulls the star inward on itself.

 As the star begins to collapse, its inner shell eventually hits the iron core, which creates a huge shock wave.
 Kaboom!
 The star explodes, and a supernova is born!

 Supernovae (the plural of supernova) can become billions of times brighter than the Sun.
 A supernova explosion releases billions of tiny particles called atoms into space.
 These atoms form a huge dust cloud called a nebula.